- November 28, 2022

-Very concretely, Auticiel’s applications detail each step of an activity using a very precise breakdown.
-The user is guided by voice assistance, images and illustrative videos.
+Very concretely, Auticiel’s applications detail each step of activity using a very precise breakdown.
+The user is guided by voice assistance, images, and illustrative videos.
 With each sequence carried out, the user confirms that it has been carried out to move on to the next one.

 That afternoon at l’Arche, Mehdi was in charge of the tablet.
-First step, shopping.
+The first step is shopping.
 Masita and Mehdi know the place well, so they are done quickly.
 Eggs are good, Mehdi ticks “ok” on his tablet, the same goes for flour, milk, and so on.
 Back at l’Arche, Julie, the educator, puts the oven on to preheat.
 All the ingredients are laid out on the table, the preparation can begin.

 Regulations that need to be strengthened

 The article is currently working on the development of a new tool: the empowerment program, which will use algorithms and artificial intelligence.
 Thus, the qualitative and quantitative data reported by all users will be used to develop algorithms capable of building a course according to the needs of the person and which will readjust automatically.
 “We want to finely capture the data so that it can enrich research and best support people with disabilities,” adds the president.

 The problem, the company is groping.
 What regulations or digital ethical framework should be followed in this specific case?
 “As for our educational content, we follow the recommendations of the UN and the methods called TEACCH and ABA validated by the Haute Autorité de Santé.
 As far as data and digital supervision are concerned, for the moment we above all follow the ESMS plan”.
 The ESMS plan, set up as part of the Ségur de la santé, supports medico-social establishments in their transition to digital.